Kamal1023/Workforce-Planning-and-Automation-Platform/README.md

 # Workforce Planning and Automation Platform

-A comprehensive platform for managing workforce planning and automation processes.
+A comprehensive platform for managing workforce planning and automation processes for HR's of Start-up's.

 ## Features